postandcourier/infant-mortality/three-main-text.md

 Lovelace, a family doctor, recognized the need for C-section training in 1989 during his second year of solo practice in Newberry County.

-That year, the county’s only OB/GYN died, suddenly leaving Lovelace as the only physician delivering babies in three neighboring rural counties: Newberry, Saluda and Fairfield.
+That year, the county’s only OB/GYN died suddenly, leaving Lovelace as the only physician delivering babies in three neighboring rural counties: Newberry, Saluda and Fairfield.
 He delivered 220 babies that year.

 With no resident OB/GYN, the hospital considered stopping baby deliveries, but Lovelace urged the hospital to continue the service.
 He received backup from a general surgeon, but the surgeon quit medical practice in 1991.